Monon Bell and rivalry facts (updated through 2013 game)

 Turnovers are a Bell Win Factor

-In the last 28 meetings, when there was a difference in the number of turnovers between the two teams, the team with fewer turnovers has posted a 20-1 record.
-DePauw held a +1 turnover advantage in 2005, but Wabash won, 17-14.
+In the last 30 meetings, when there was a difference in the number of turnovers between the two teams, the team with fewer turnovers has posted a 21-2 record.
+DePauw held a +1 turnover advantage in 2005 and 2013, but Wabash won, 17-14, and 38-21, respectively.

 Home Field Advantage

 Even though the overall series is close, there have been stretches where one team has dominated the other.
 In the early 1920s Wabash won seven straight, including the first six via shutout.
 The Little Giants later won six straight from 1949 to 1954.
 The Tigers then won eight of the next 10, but kept possession of the Bell for 10 years because of two ties.
 In fact from 1955 to 1975, Wabash only beat the Tigers four times.
 The Tigers won only twice from 1976 to 1986, but then won four straight from 1987-90.
 Wabash held the bell from 1991-95, but DePauw won five straight from 1996-2000.
 Wabash then won three straight from 2001-03 and five in a row from 2009-13.